 - 2 tablespoons olive oil

-- In a small dish, mix the cream cheese, lemon zest, lemon juice and the olive oil.
-Stir into the salmon mixture and combine well.
+- In a medium-sized bowl, mix the cream cheese, lemon zest, lemon juice, and olive oil.
+Stir until smooth.